 If no foreclosure defense is available, you will likely need to consider bankruptcy if you wish to save your home.
 In most cases, bankruptcy filers receive the protection of the “automatic stay,” a court order that prohibits creditors from starting or continuing collection actions – including foreclosure.
-Your lender typically cannot foreclose your home until your bankruptcy case is over.
+According to Ohio foreclosure law, your lender typically cannot foreclose your home until your bankruptcy case is over.

 Chapter 13 bankruptcy gives you the chance to reorganize your finances and catch up on missed mortgage payments interest-free.
 You will prepare and agree to a payment plan that consolidates your financial obligations into a single monthly payment.
 This payment, which is determined by what you can currently afford, will be made over three to five years.